-The school nutrition program director/manager (12 hours) and cooking staff (6 hours) and administration (4 hours) will acquire continuing-ed annually (USDA professional standards for child nutrition professionals).
+The school nutrition program director/manager and staff will acquire annually, at least six hours of continuing education/training requirements (USDA professional standards for child nutrition professionals).
 These school nutrition personnel will refer to USDA's Professional Standards for School Nutrition Standards website to search for training that meets their learning needs.